mkarneim/pojobuilder/README.md

 	}

-The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" in the package "samples.builder".
+The [@GeneratePojoBuilder] annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the package "samples.builder".
 If you want the generated builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.